spring-attic/spring-security-oauth/docs/oauth2.md

     }
 ```

 > Note: if your Authorization Server is also a Resource Server then there is another security filter chain with lower priority controlling the API resources.
-Fo those requests to be protected by access tokens you need their paths *not* to be matched by the ones in the main user-facing filter chain, so be sure to include a request matcher that picks out only non-API resources in the `WebSecurityConfigurer` above.
+For those requests to be protected by access tokens you need their paths *not* to be matched by the ones in the main user-facing filter chain, so be sure to include a request matcher that picks out only non-API resources in the `WebSecurityConfigurer` above.

 The token endpoint is protected for you by default by Spring OAuth in the `@Configuration` support using HTTP Basic authentication of the client secret.
 This is not the case in XML (so it should be protected explicitly).